 NAME, PURPOSE, AND LOCATION

 Section 1.
 Name.
-The name of the Corporation shall be Northwest Civic Association.
+The name of the corporation shall be Northwest Civic Association (the “Corporation”).

 Section 2.
 Purpose.
 The purpose of the Corporation shall be to promote a positive quality of life, attractive and safe neighborhoods, and a strong economy in Northwest Columbus, with its trustees being alert to inform citizens on matters of civic interest, and take the actions necessary or appropriate to

 effectuate this purpose.

 Section 3.
 Location.
-The Corporation’s principal place of business shall be located at Columbus, Franklin County, Ohio.
-The Northwest Civic Association area shall be the area of the City of Columbus bounded by the Olentangy River on the east, the Scioto River on the west, State Route 161 on the north, and the boundary of Upper Arlington and Highland Drive on the south.
+The Corporation’s principal place of business shall be located at Columbus, Franklin County, Ohio and it can be contacted at its statutory agent’s office, 1170 Old Henderson Road, #109, Columbus, OH 43220.
+The Northwest Civic Association area shall be the area of the City of Columbus bounded by the Olentangy River on the east, the Scioto River on the west, State Route 161 on the north, and the boundary of Upper Arlington and Highland Drive on the south (the “NWCA Area”).

 ARTICLE II